Taught course

 Course content

-Our Psychology MA is designed to offer advanced study in psychology with an emphasis on both research excellence and critical writing skills.
+Our Psychology MA is a new course designed to offer advanced study in psychology with an emphasis on both research excellence and critical writing skills.
 Following two semesters of academic study, students write a stand-alone literature review in an area of psychology that particularly appeals to them.
 This may be an idea or theory that the graduate is already developing, or may be in an area that they become interested in during the course.
 An academic supervisor will help students to develop their ideas and hone their writing skills, providing support for the literature review.
-Students can choose to follow a general programme or specialise in the following areas by choosing particular options in semesters one and two.
+Students can choose to follow a general programme or specialise by choosing particular options in semesters one and two.

-The Psychology MA is especially recommended to graduates who want to:
+The course is especially recommended to graduates who want to:

 • pursue a career in psychology-related humanities, the health-care professions and social-sciences such as scientific journalism, business management, occupational psychology, marketing and medical care;